avianleung/MERN-BE/README.md

    - Navigate into the cloned directory by running `cd mern-be`.

 2. **Install Dependencies**
-   - Inside the mongo-react-example directory, run `npm install` to install all the necessary dependencies.
+   - Inside the mern-be directory, run `npm install` to install all the necessary dependencies.

 ## Running the Server
 - Run `npm start` to start the server.